PaulTran47/latex-cv-with-biblatex/index.md

 ```

 * `\maketitle` after `\begin{document}` inserts the header box into the LaTeX document.
 Afterwards, the rest of the .tex file outputs a typical LaTeX document with `\section` commands.
+* Sections that may have many columns with detailed information, such as "Teaching history" in my own CV, are structured as tabular environments with the columns specified as paragraphs.
+This configuration allows for flexible management of the column widths in order to prevent horizontal overflow and crashing into the margins.
-* To insert publications into the document, use the `\begin{publications}` command.
+* To insert publications into the document, use the `\begin{publications}` environment.
   * Each `\printbib` command will insert a subsection that contains all publications in that category, in chronological and descending order, and sorted by name within each year.
     * Sorting specifics can be modified within the Biblatex package options in the .sty file.
-  * The total number of publications listed inside the `publications` environment is calculated and converted into an integer using the `fmtcount` package.
-The page numbers for the publications section are also stored.
-These allow you to output them in the LaTeX document if you wish.
+  * The total number of publication items (e.g., refereed and working papers) listed inside the `publications` environment is calculated, converted into an integer, and displayed in the CV using the `fmtcount` package.
+The page numbers for the publications section are also stored inside of the `\printbib` command with the labels `\label{pubitemsstart}` and `\label{pubitemsend}`.
+These allow you to output them in the CV using the `\pageref` command.
+All of these configurations can be found inside of the .sty file.
-  * You're allowed to have `\printbib` commands outside the `publications` enviroment, but the associated .bib items will not be counted towards the total number of publications.
+  * You're allowed to have `\printbib` commands outside the `publications` environment, but the associated .bib items will not be counted towards the total number of publications.
-    * Note that this only works for outside `\printbib` commands that __follow__ the `publications` environment.
-For outside `\printbib` commands that you want displayed before the `publications` environment (e.g., working papers), you will need to manually subtract the number of .bib items from `sumpapers` in the .sty file:

     ```latex
+      %% Creating publications environment
+      \newenvironment{publications}{
+        %% Creating label for the beginning of the publications environment for \pageref usage
+        \label{pubitemsstart}
+        \vspace*{0cm}
+        \titlespacing{\section}{0pt}{1.5ex}{1ex}\itemsep = 0.00cm
+      }{
-      %% Counters for keeping track of papers
+        %% Creating label for the end of the publications environment for \pageref usage
+        \label{pubitemsend}
+        \addtocounter{sumpapers}{-1}
+        \refstepcounter{sumpapers}
+        \label{sumpapers}
+      }
+      \def\printbib#1{
+        \printbibliography[category = #1, heading = #1]\lastref{sumpapers}
+      }

+      %% Counting total number of items included in the publications environment
-      %% Sumpapers will naturally count everything contained inside of the publications environment (because you ideally want only publications counted).
-For conveninecen, the following lines of code modify the count of sumpapers of the publications environment if you want to count other materials, such as manuscripts submitted for publication (because you have no publications yet :') )
+      %% Sumpapers will naturally count everything contained inside of the publications environment.
+However, if you include categories
-      %% If you're counting the number of publications, subtract the number of .bib items THAT COME BEFORE the publications environemtn (x) from sumpapers (0 - x = -x)
-      %% If you're counting the number of publications, keep sumpapers argument to equal zero since these papers go under the ``Working Papers'' category, which is first
+      %% inside of the environment that you don't want to be included into the sumpapers value, the following comments provide guidance on
-      %% This does not need to be done for .bib items after the publications environment
+      %% how to adjust the variable to display the value you want.
+As a reminder, .bib items added after and outside of the publications
-      \newcounter{papers}\setcounter{papers}{0}
+      %% environment do not get added into the total value of sumpapers.
+      %% Initialising the counter for pubitems to be 0.
+      \newcounter{pubitems}\setcounter{pubitems}{0}

+      %% Initialising the counter for total value sumpapers to be 0.
+      %% If you want to remove x publication items from being included in the total value of sumpapers, simply replace 0 with -x.
       \newcounter{sumpapers}\setcounter{sumpapers}{0}

-      \def\lastref#1{\addtocounter{#1}{\value{papers}}\setcounter{papers}{0}}
+      %% Defining sumpapers to be the sum of the sub-totals of pubitems in every category listed inside of the publications environment.
+      \def\lastref#1{
+        \addtocounter{#1}{
+          \value{pubitems}
+        }
+        \setcounter{pubitems}{0}
+      }

-      %% Add all papers in the bib file.
+      %% Add all papers in the bib files
       \nocite{*}
     ```